Selling your home

 The research you’ve done on property sales in the area will help you set a realistic selling price.

-- Medium prices of properties sold in South Australia by suburb
+- Median prices of properties sold in South Australia by suburb

 - The asking price of similar homes – check the listings on individual and aggregated real estate websites.